-The age-old question The Elderly Community Care and the dilemma of how best to look after one’s elderly parents, this has always been a challenge.
+The age-old question and the dilemma of how best to look after one’s elderly parents, this has always been a challenge.

-The Elderly Community Care However, in today fast paced stressful life with huge financial pressures on many families where both have work full time caring for elderly parents in any meaningful way just CANNOT be done.
+However, in today fast-paced stressful life with huge financial pressures on many families especially where both work full time caring for elderly parents, in any meaningful way, just CANNOT be done.
 Attempting it could lead to burn-out or worse.

-For example, years ago it was the norm that families were close-knit and usually lived within close proximity, with usually mum staying at home to look after the house and family.
+For example, years ago it was the norm that families were close-knit and usually lived within close proximity and most mums staying at home to look after the house and family.

 Dementia Care The Biggie!

 The Elderly Community Care.
 Dementia care In many ways this condition is the toughest challenge for everyone associated with the sufferer.
 A very demanding role for any children to have to face.

 There are many cases where even if the children or other family members are living close-by they just simply point-blank refuse to take part in caring for their parents.